maurijlozano/CUBACR/readme.md

 In order for the scripts to run the following programs must be installed on the system, and included in the linux $PATH.

 ## Requirements
-- TranslatorX (included on with the scripts).
+- TranslatorX (included with the scripts).
 Alignment software must be installed in order to TranslatorX to work.
 Muscle, clustal, mafft, t-coffee can be installed from Ubuntu (Linux) repository.
 - The software needs G. Olsen software which can be found in [link](http://www.life.illinois.edu/gary/programs/codon_usage.html).
 The installation instructions are clearly provided by the author.
 The software must be in the linux $PATH to work correctly.
 - a local installation of [codonw](http://codonw.sourceforge.net/).
 - [phylip](http://evolution.genetics.washington.edu/phylip.html) package for the tRNA tree generation.